 (Actually, if we're going to get technical, Erta Ale has two lava lakes, but due to the treacherousness of hiking its summit, tourist expeditions generally only visit one of them.)

 Another interesting fact about Erta Ale is that it is Ethiopia's most active volcano, which makes sense once you travel in the country, which features some of the oldest mountains in Africa—The Semiens.
 With this being said, it is unlikely that an eruption of harmful scale would ever occur, certainly that it would happen with tourists at the top.
-The last major eruption of Erta Ale was in 2005, during which only livestock fell victim to its fury.
+The last major eruption of Erta Ale was in 2005, during which only livestock fell victim to its fury—the gateway to hell Ethiopia promotes to humans is, thus far, only one for animals.

 How to Visit Erta Ale

 Once you arrive at Erta Ale (which, again, should happen on the third day of your four-day tour), you'll take a three-hour, mostly-dark hike to the top of the volcano, where you will eat dinner and camp.
-You'll spend about an hour at the actual Door to Hell (and I mean at the door to hell, closer than you'd ever be allowed in a country with any sort of safety laws) before sleeping, then you'll wake up an hour before dawn to watch the sunrise over the fiery pit, before hiking back down and heading back to Mekele, the nearest city.
+You'll spend about an hour at the actual Door to Hell (and I mean at the door to hell, closer than you'd ever be allowed in a country with any sort of safety laws) before sleeping, then you'll wake up an hour before dawn to watch the sunrise over the fiery pit, before hiking back down and heading back to Mekele, the nearest city to the Ethiopia hell hole.

-It is technically possible to visit Erta Ale all year round, although general travel in northern Ethiopia is difficult between June and September, i.e. the rainy season.
+It is technically possible to visit the Gateway to Hell, Ethiopia all year round, although general travel in northern Ethiopia is difficult between June and September, i.e. the rainy season.
 Although rain rarely falls heavily enough in the Danakil Depression to jeopardize travel plans, your difficulty during certain times of the year will be getting to Mekele itself.